eelcofolkertsma/mydcc/README.md

-Not so easy. this is about reading DCCREADME.md
+Not so easy.
+This is about reading DCC

+we play mean by importing existing code